-- Note: place the tahini in the blender last to avoid issues with it sticking in the bottom of the blender.
+- Note: place the tahini in the blender last to avoid issues with it sticking in the bottom.

 Stuffing and Baking

-- Add 10 additional minutes if grilling option is skipped
+- Add 10 additional minutes if the grilling option is skipped.

 - Make the filling and dressing ahead of time for quicker preparation.

-- Zucchini boats can be grilled ahead of time, stuffed and cooked at a later time.
+- Zucchini boats can be grilled ahead of time, stuffed, and cooked later.

 - To reheat stuffed zucchini, bake at 350 degrees for 20 minutes.
 Do not microwave; the stuffed zucchini will get soggy.